Frequently Asked Questions

 Your Solar PV array will supplement your grid power supply.
 This means that in a suburban residential setting, you will need grid supply for your non-daylight energy consumption as well as any usage in excess of your PV array’s supply.
 Your PV array will REDUCE the amount of energy drawn from the grid during solar hours.

 If you produce more energy from your PV array than your household requires, then the excess energy is fed back into the grid.
-Your Energy Retailer may pay you for this excess energy so please ask your supplier about their solar Feed-in Tariff.
+Retailers will pay you around 12 cents per kW (this may vary between retailers).

 What happens with my Solar PV system at night?